vorgestern/tritube/Readme.md

 Examples:

-- **compile1**: Call gcc to compile C++ source code.
-  Supply source code via stdin.
-Process regular output and error messages.
+- **echodemo/echoserver**: Demo calls server to strike up a conversation.

-# How to build (Linux only)
+# How to build and run (Linux only)

     make
+    ./echodemo